csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 As an example of data management needs of Web applications, consider the pro- file of a user, which needs to be accessible to a number of different applications that are run by an organization.
 The profile contains a variety of attributes, and there are frequent additions to the attributes stored in the profile.
 Some attributes may contain complex data.
 A simple relational representation is often not sufficient for such complex data.

-Some cloud-based data-storage systems support XML (described in Chap- ter 23) for representing such complex data.
-Others support the **JavaScript Object Notation** (**JSON**) representation, which has found increasing acceptance for repre- senting complex data.
+Some cloud-based data-storage systems support XML (described in Chapter 23) for representing such complex data.
+Others support the **JavaScript Object Notation** (**JSON**) representation, which has found increasing acceptance for representing complex data.
 The XML and JSON representations provide flexibility in the set of attributes that a record contains, as well as the types of these attributes.
 Yet others, such as Bigtable, define their own data model for complex data including support for records with a very large number of optional columns.
 We revisit the Bigtable data model later in this section.

 Further, many such Web applications either do not need extensive query language support, or at least, can manage without such support.
 The primary mode of data access is to store data with an associated key, and to retrieve data with that key.
 In the above user profile example, the key for user-profile data would be the user’s identifier.
 There are applications that conceptually require joins, but implement the joins by a form of view materialization.
 For example, in a social-networking application, each user should be shown new posts from all her friends.
 Unfortunately, finding the set of friends and then querying each one to find their posts may lead to a significant amount of delay when the data are distributed across a large number of machines.
 An alternative is as follows: whenever a user makes a post, a message is sent to all friends of that user, and the data associated with each of the friends is updated with a summary of the new post.
 When that user checks for updates, all required data are available in one place and can be retrieved quickly.